watermelonwatermelon/icingaweb2-module-director/doc/02-Installation.md

 ### Run the graphical kickstart wizard

 Now go to your web frontend, Configuration, Modules, director - and enable the module.
-Choose either Director directly from the menu or got to the Configuration tab.
-Either way you'll reach the kickstart wizards.
+Choose either Director directly from the menu or go to the Configuration tab.
+Either way, you'll reach the kickstart wizards.
 Follow the instructions and you're all done!